 Fixing The Long Settling Time

-After taking the meter appart, I started by measuring the input DC voltage to the meter.
+After taking the meter apart, I started by measuring the input DC voltage to the meter.
 The measurement shows that the DC rail is quite noisy.

 I installed a 1000 µF capacitor and knocked down the noise down to 3.6 milliVolts P-P!
 I tried a 3300 µF, but it was a diminishing return, so I decided to keep the Panasonic FM 1000 µF 10V capacitor installed.
-A noise cutdown from 30 milliVolt to 3.6 milliVolt will certainly help the ADC to give more ENOB.
+A noise cut down from 30 milliVolt to 3.6 milliVolt will undoubtedly help the ADC to give more ENOB.
+Here’s a search for the right type of 1000 µF capacitor on DigiKey.

 Improve The Reference IC

 The Aneg AN8008 uses a 1.2 Volt reference IC, the ICL8069DCZQ.
-It’s decoupled with a 0.1 µF capacitor, but when looking in the data sheet, they recommend a 4.7 µF capacitor.
-So I desoldered the small 0603 and stacked two 2.2 µF capacitors in its place, because I didn’t have a 4.7 µF capacitor at hand.
+It’s decoupled with a 0.1 µF capacitor, but when looking at the datasheet, they recommend a 4.7 µF capacitor.
+So I desoldered the small 0603 and stacked two 2.2 µF capacitors in its place because I didn’t have a 4.7 µF capacitor at hand.
+Same as before, any run of the mill 0603 or 0805 capacitors will do.
+But I prefer to buy name brands.
+The capacitor doesn’t have to be of high voltage rating; they are there just to filter out the noise to ground.

 So Did It Make A Difference?

 So now a $25 multimeter performs even better.
-If you need a small portable multimeter (you can never have to many multimeters) this is a great buy!
-Just don’t believe the CAT rating on it.
-I wouldn’t work with anything high voltage with this unit, but for low voltage, it’s perfect.
+If you need a small portable multimeter (you can never have too many multimeters), this is a great buy!
+Don’t believe the CAT rating on it.
+I wouldn’t work with anything high voltage with this unit, but for low energy, it’s perfect.
 And after this modifications, it’s even better!